-This technology, presented in the autumn of 2015, has been developed by a Dutch University.
+This technology, presented in the autumn of 2015, has been developed by a Dutch University (Wageningen University).
 Instead of using extruders (which generally consume a lot of energy), this technology claims to be a lot less energy intensive.

 In order to make meat, researchers discovered that the proteins have to be aligned for them to form a fibery structure.
 They found out that by using shear in one continuous direction will align the proteins in such a way that they form this structure.
 By heating the proteins this directional alignment is fixated, they won’t move into another position anymore.

 As far as I know the technology has been presented in 2015 and isn’t yet applied on a commercial scale yet.
 But who knows, a company like the Vegetarische Slager might already be using it for the kipstuckjes I ate.